Semi-metric portfolio optimization: a new algorithm reducing simultaneous asset shocks: Real data results

 \subsection{Training and validation procedure}

-We train the algorithm between January 2009 - December 2017 and test its performance on data from January 2018 - June 2019.
+We train the algorithm between January 2009--December 2017 and test its performance on data from January 2018--June 2019.
 The training procedure learns the weights allocated to each candidate investment using the aforementioned objective function and constraints.
-We compare our change point optimization method (CPO) with a more traditional mean-variance optimization (MVO) \citep{Markowitz1952, Sharpe1966} under the same constraints.
+We compare our change point optimization method (CPO) with nine other methods.
+These methods have been chosen as the best representation of comparative methods in the portfolio optimization literature.
+Given the breadth of research undertaken within the massive field of econometric portfolio optimization, no comparison with other methods can be completely exhaustive.
+This list is appropriate, as we judiciously chose methods that cover the most fundamental, best-known, and widely understood objective functions.
+They also include measures such as conditional value at risk, one of the fundamental measurements of tail risk in the field of econometrics.
+Our method has value in consciously pursuing an alternative mathematical attribute of diversification, which could also be incorporated with existing methods by portfolio averaging.

-First, we apply the Mann-Whitney change point detection algorithm to the training data (log returns between January 2009 - December 2017), identifying the locations of structural breaks in the mean for each possible asset.
-This yields 8 sets of change points, where each point is indexed by time.
+First, we apply the Mann--Whitney change point detection algorithm to the training data (log returns between January 2009--December 2017), identifying the locations of structural breaks in the mean for each possible asset.
+This yields eight sets of change points, where each point is indexed by time.
 Following Section \ref{sec:framework}, we apply the MJ$_{0.5}$ semi-metric to determine the distance between candidate sets of breaks.
 We optimize the MJ ratio objective function in (\ref{eq:MJ}) with respect to the weights, determining candidate weight allocations.
 Finally, we run an out-of-sample forecasting procedure using the weights estimated in our training data.
-We compare the predictive performance of the CPO and MVO algorithms between January 2018 - June 2019.
-In addition, we apply hierarchical clustering to the resulting distance matrix between assets, as exploratory analysis of their similarity with respect to structural breaks.
-There are several interesting findings in our analysis: \begin{enumerate} \item Hierarchical clustering on the time series' structural breaks indicates that there is a cluster of four highly similar assets (S\&P 500, Dow Jones, Stoxx 50, and oil), a cluster of three moderately similar assets (BOVESPA, Nikkei 225 and ASX 200) and an outlier in gold, displayed in Figure \ref{fig:Portfolio_analysis}.
-These results confirm financial intuition and documented relationships between asset classes, in particular gold's properties as a safe-haven asset.
-Both the S\&P 500 and Dow Jones Index are determined to be in the same cluster, and accordingly quite similar.
-Given that there is significant overlap in the constituents of both indices, this is a logical finding.
+We compare the predictive performance of the ten candidate methodologies between January 2018--June 2019.
+In addition, we apply agglomerative hierarchical clustering \citep{Mllner2013} to the resulting distance matrix between assets as exploratory analysis of their similarity with respect to structural breaks.

-\item The allocations of the CPO and MVO algorithms are quite different.
-In particular, the CPO algorithm allocates significantly more weight to gold and the ASX 200 Index, while allocating less weight to the S\&P 500 Index, Stoxx 50, and oil, as seen in Table \ref{tab:result_table}.